Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/09 - Monitoring & Logging/README.md

 Skill Description
 -----------------
-The Fellow should have a clear understanding of the various log levels and how to set up logging for a service.
-They should know the common locations of various log files.
-They should understand and be able to demonstrate the basics of log rotation

-They should understand the difference between logging important information and logging "noise".
-They should be able to demonstrate how to set up a system to send alerts when errors occur in production systems
+The Fellow will be able to make effective use of logging for important information-- including familiarity with various log levels, common locations of log files, and the basics of log rotation.
+Additionally, they will be able to demonstrate how to set up a system to send alerts when errors occur in production systems

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
-  - Setting up server monitoring for a _production_ environment using Nagios
-  - Analyzing the collected metrics for 5 days and write a comprehensive report with recommendations
-2. An exercise that covers the following operations:
   - Setting up application monitoring for a NodeJS application using New Relic
   - Deploying the NodeJS application to a VM on AWS
   - Setting up monitoring for the VM using AWS Cloudwatch